Horticulture Education Series

 group planting a tree

-Learn about some of the most common problems found on trees in the Treasure Valley.
-You’ll learn about insects and diseases that affect our trees but also about the most common problems people create by incorrect cultural practices.
-You’ll learn to identify the problems and will be given suggestions on how to correct them.
+Learn about insects and diseases that affect our trees and the most common problems people create by incorrect practices.
+Learn to identify problems and get suggestions on how to correct them.

 tree canopy

 Get ready for the upcoming growing season with Boise Urban Garden School’s (BUGS) Organic Gardening Class.
-Laura Kohtz is the Urban Agriculture Specialist BUGS, and she will be instructing this two-hour workshop.
-She will teach the basics of organic gardening.
+You’ll learn the basics of organic gardening.
 Topics will include garden planning, plant selection and care, water, and weed and pest management.
-Leave with the knowledge to grow a successful organic garden, and how you can enjoy the health and personal benefits of cultivating your own food.

 pea pods on a fence